Dr-Nozimo/GuardianRuinAnalyses/README.md

 # GuardianRuinAnalyses
-Analyses of ED Guardian ruin locations
+Currently, this is a small collection of Jupyter notebooks to study ED Guardian ruin and brain tree locations.

+Dependencies:
+scipy
+numpy
+matplotlib
+pandas
+plotly